 Necessary for proper vision, growth, and immune system functioning

 Carrots, fortified breakfast cereal, milk, and cheese

 Necessary for the body to use the calcium that is consumed

 Fortified milk, salmon, and egg yolks—sunshine allows your body to make vitamin D, but be aware of the dangers of getting too much sun

 Nuts, seeds, whole grains, spinach, and fortified breakfast cereal

 Helps regulate the heartbeat, build strong bones, and keep blood pressure within a normal range

 fiber.
 Diets high in fiber tend to be lower in total calories, fat, and cholesterol than diets that are low in fiber.
 What’s more, research shows that a high fiber intake may help prevent heart disease and certain kinds of

 cancer.
 Fiber can also help prevent

 and increase fullness following a meal.
-To be sure your teen is getting enough fiber, teach him to choose whole grains over refined grains, and encourage him to eat plenty of fruits and vegetables.
+To be sure your teen is getting enough fiber, teach them to choose whole grains over refined grains, and encourage them to eat plenty of fruits and vegetables.